ianawilson/digital-portrait/README.md

 Digital Portrait
 ================

-Your profile picture is often quintessential of your online existence.
-Do the rest of the images attached to your digital self add up to it?
-Does any of that add up to you?
+Your profile picture is the essence of your online existence.
+How well does this represent the rest of the images of your digital self?

+How well does any of that represent you?

 TODO
 ----

- - slider bar for how opaque / transparent profile picture is
+ - sometimes, picture processing times out
  - Mozilla gradient for #log
+ - viewport size and layout
+  - enforce minimum width for the browser window
   - fix layout for all aspect ratios of profile images
- - first time, profile picture doesn't load without refresh
+ - Uncaught TypeError: Cannot read property 'from' of undefined @ facebook.js:213
  - short timeout for mouseout (100ms) ?
- - remove already used friends from list
- - Uncaught TypeError: Cannot read property 'from' of undefined @ facebook.js:213
- - enforce minimum width for the browser window

 Notes